 In-service training periods are excluded from this.
 The service obligation period will commence after the successful completion of studies/after graduation.

 The Hexagon Trust bursaries

-The Hexagon Trust, a charitable non-profit NGO situated in Durban, South Africa provide opportunities for students to realise their full educational potential.
+The Hexagon Trust, a charitable non-profit NGO situated in Durban, South Africa provides opportunities for students to realize their full educational potential.

 The bursaries offered by the trust cover registration, tuition fees, and a book allowance.